-- 1. DO NOT attempt to operate this oven with the door open since open door operation can result in harmful exposure to microwave energy.
-It is important not to defeat or tamper with the safety interlocks. - 2.
-DO NOT place any object between the oven front face and the door or allow soil or cleaner residue to accumulate on sealing surfaces. - 3.
-DO NOT operate the oven if it is damaged.
-It is particularly important that the oven door close properly and that there is no damage to the: - a.
-Door (bent). - b.
-Hinges and latches (broken or loosened). - c.
-Door seals and sealing surfaces. - The oven should not be adjusted or repaired by anyone except properly qualified service personnel.
+- A. DO NOT attempt to operate this oven with the door open since open door operation can result in harmful exposure to microwave energy.
+It is important not to defeat or tamper with the safety interlocks. - B. DO NOT place any object between the oven front face and the door or allow soil or cleaner residue to accumulate on sealing surfaces. - C. DO NOT operate the oven if it is damaged.
+It is particularly important that the oven door close properly and that there is no damage to the: - 1. door (bent) - 2. hinges and latches (broken or loosened) - 3. door seals and sealing surfaces. - D. The oven should not be adjusted or repaired by anyone except properly qualified service personnel.

-Grounding
+Grounding and Installation